Swanbourne

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Swanbourne has 24 operational public transport stops offering a mix of train and bus services.
-These stops are served by 5 distinct routes that collectively facilitate 1,375 weekly passenger trips.
-The area's transport accessibility is deemed good with residents situated an average of 209 meters from the nearest stop.
+Swanbourne has 26 active public transport stops offering a mix of train and bus services.
+These stops are served by five routes that facilitate 1,375 weekly passenger trips in total.
+Transport accessibility is deemed good with residents located an average of 209 meters from the nearest stop.
+The area is predominantly residential, with outward commuting being common.
+Car remains the primary mode of transport at 79%, while train accounts for 6% and walking for 5%.
+Vehicle ownership averages 1.7 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport